 Communication with parents and family members is crucial for each student's education as is building capacity with parents to ensure student success.
-The school district will, with the assistance of its Title I schools, provide assistance to parents of children served by the school district or school, as appropriate, in understanding topics such as the following, by undertaking the actions described:
+The school district will provide assistance to parents of children served by the school district or school, as appropriate, in understanding topics such as the following, by undertaking the actions described:

 - Inviting parents to serve on each school's CIP committee and assist in the development of the school plans - Conduct Title I Advisory Committee meetings to develop/revise and review the LEA Consolidated Plan which includes the LEA Parent Engagement Plan. - Ensure that each Title I school conducts an Annual Title I Meeting with parents.
-At this meeting, principals will discuss: - the State's academic content standards, - the State's student academic achievement standards, - the State and local academic assessments including alternate assessments, - how to monitor their child's progress, and - how to work with educators: - to provide opportunities for parents to meet with teachers/counselors to discuss their child's state assessment results. - develop the school's parent engagement plan.
+At this meeting, principals will discuss: - the State's academic content standards, - the State's student academic achievement standards,

+- the State and local academic assessments including alternate assessments, - how to monitor their child's progress, and - how to work with educators: - to provide opportunities for parents to meet with teachers/counselors to discuss their child's state assessment results. - develop the school's parent engagement plan.

 The district parent involvement committee meets annually to discuss, review and assess the parent involvement plan, each schools ACIP, and the Parent/Teacher/Student Compact.
-The parent coordinators at the schools are liaisons for the district back to the schools and back from the schools to the district.
-Using this feedback as well as the results from the parent surveys, the district analyzes the information at the school level and then at the district level.
+The parent coordinators at the schools are liaisons between the schools and the district central office.
+Using this feedback as well as the results from the parent surveys, specific personnel analyze the information at the school level and then at the district level.
 Schools will use their data in revisions to their school plans and the district will take action to ensure the information related to the school and parent programs, meetings, and other activities, is sent to the parents and addresses needs that have been identified.